No-Chicken Tikka Massala

 • 3 whole cardamom pods

-• 1 tsp green chili, diced (optional)
+• 1 teaspoon green chilli, diced (optional)

 • 1 tsp fresh garlic, finely chopped